BrevinCronk98/Marios-Pizza-Parlor/README.md

 On this website you are able to order a pizza.
 Depending on the size and toppings on your pizza the price will vary.

 ## Setup/Installation Requirements
- You can clone my repository and open the website for yourself or you can go to my GH-pages:
+ You can clone my repository and open the website for yourself or you can go to my GH-pages: https://brevincronk98.github.io/Marios-Pizza-Parlor/.

 ## Known Bugs
-The site is not fully functional yet, but the backend is working.
+The site has no know bugs.

 ## Support and contact details
-If you experience any problems orr have criticism email me cronkbrevin98@gmail.com
+If you experience any problems or have criticism email me cronkbrevin98@gmail.com

 ## Specificatiopns